clux/zalgolize/README.md

 A windows command line is impenetrable by zalgo and will display question marks instead.

 Finally, if you would like to sanitize / attempt to exorcise such a string, you can take the difference with the characters available via the exported `souls` function.
+Note, due to quirk with handling these characters in javascript, this may prove very difficult.

 ## License
 MIT-Licensed.
 See LICENSE file for details.